phenopackets/phenopacket-tools/docs/tutorial.rst

 The `HpoAncestryValidator` checks that the annotation propagation rule is not violated::

-  pxf validate --hpo hp.json -i ${examples}/validate/phenotype-validation/marfan.annotation-propagation-rule.invalid.json
+  pxf validate --hpo hp.json -i ${examples}/validate/phenotype-validation/marfan.annotation-propagation-rule.json

 .. csv-table::
   :header: "Validation error", "Solution"
   :widths: 350, 550

-  "Phenotypic features of id-C must not contain both an observed term (Aortic root aneurysm, HP:0002616) and an observed ancestor (Aortic aneurysm, HP:0004942)", Remove the less specific term
+  "Phenotypic features of id-C must not contain both an observed term (Aortic root aneurysm, HP:0002616) and an observed ancestor (Aortic aneurysm, HP:0004942)", Remove the ancestor term

 .. note::
   Presence of excluded descendant and observed ancestor does not violate the annotation propagation rule.